sreevyshnavi02/SEL-Project/readme.md

 - [x] T13: Registration for arrear exams

 - [ ] Provision to enable and disable various regns
+- [ ] For course and exam regn - which sem?
 - [ ] Display options for regn only when it is enabled by admin
 - [ ] Back navigation in every page
 - [ ] Error handling - do not allow display of error msgs to the user